Other ADB Members

 |07B - Secondary purchase: government securities||GBP300,000,000,000||USD371,430,681,818||

-March 19, Increase BoE's holdings of UKG government and corporate bonds by GBP200 billion to a total of GBP645 billion, financed by central bank reserves.
-June 17, Current gilt purchases stood at GBP596.989 billion [update].
-June 18, The Bank of England announced an increase in the stock of purchases of UK government bonds, financed by central bank reserves, by an additional GBP100 billion, to take the total stock of asset purchases to GBP745 billion [update].
+March 19, Increase Bank of England's holdings of UKG government and corporate bonds by GBP200 billion to a total of GBP645 billion, financed by central bank reserves.
+June 18, The Bank of England announced an increase in the stock of purchases of UK government bonds, financed by central bank reserves, by an additional GBP100 billion, to take the total stock of asset purchases to GBP745 billion.
+As of September 16, Current gilt purchases stood at GBP664.548 billion [update].

 |08 - International Assistance Received||GBP30,449,827,272||USD37,700,000,350|